 - 6.1 The Chair may call a meeting of the Board of Directors at any time.
-If the Chair is requested and refuses or fails to call a meeting, on receipt of a written request, within seven days signed by one third of the whole number of Directors, one third or more of the Directors may call a meeting. - 6.2 Ordinary meetings of the Board of Directors whether public or private shall be held at regular intervals at such times and places as the Board may determine. - 6.3 Where meetings are held in public, the public and representatives of the press shall be afforded facilities to attend all formal meetings of the Board of Directors, but shall be required to withdraw upon the Board resolving as follows: "That representatives of the press and other members of the public be excluded from the remainder of this meeting having regard to the confidential nature of the business to be transacted, publicity on which would be prejudicial to the public interest" - 6.4 The Chair (or Vice Chair) shall give such directions as he thinks fit in regard to the arrangements for meetings and accommodation of the public and representatives of the press such as to ensure that the Trust's business shall be conducted without interruption and, without prejudice to the power to exclude on grounds of the confidential nature of the business to be transacted, the public will be required to withdraw upon the Board resolving as follows: "That in the interests of public order the meeting adjourn for (the period to be specified) to enable the Board to complete business without the presence of the public" - 6.5 Nothing in these Standing Orders shall be construed as permitting the introduction by the public, or press representatives, of recording, transmitting, video or similar apparatus into meetings of the Trust or Committee thereof.
-Such permission shall be granted only upon resolution of the Trust.
+If the Chair is requested and refuses or fails to call a meeting, on receipt of a written request, within seven days signed by one third of the whole number of Directors, one third or more of the Directors may call a meeting. - 6.2 Ordinary meetings of the Board of Directors whether public or private shall be held at regular intervals at such times and places as the Board may determine. - 6.3 Where meetings are held in public, the public and representatives of the press shall be afforded facilities to attend all formal meetings of the Board of Directors, but shall be required to withdraw upon the Board resolving as follows: "That representatives of the press and other members of the public be excluded from the remainder of this meeting having regard to the confidential nature of the business to be transacted, publicity on which would be prejudicial to the public interest"

-- 6.6 Matters to be dealt with by the Board of Directors following the exclusion of representatives of the press, and other members of the public, as provided above, shall be confidential to the Board. - 6.7 Directors and Officers or any employee of the Trust in attendance shall not reveal or disclose the contents of papers marked "In Confidence" or minutes headed "Items Taken in Private" outside of the Trust, without the express permission of the Trust.
-This prohibition shall apply equally to the content of any discussion during the Board meeting which may take place on such reports or papers. - 6.8 At a general meeting in public held no later than 30 September, the Directors will present the Trust's audited accounts and annual report.
+- 6.4 The Chair (or Vice Chair) shall give such directions as he thinks fit in regard to the arrangements for meetings and accommodation of the public and representatives of the press such as to ensure that the Trust's business shall be conducted without interruption and, without prejudice to the power to exclude on grounds of the confidential nature of the business to be transacted, the public will be required to withdraw upon the Board resolving as follows: "That in the interests of public order the meeting adjourn for (the period to be specified) to enable the Board to complete business without the presence of the public" - Nothing in these Standing Orders shall be construed as permitting the introduction by the public, or press representatives, of recording, transmitting, video or similar apparatus into meetings of the Trust or Committee thereof.
+Such permission shall be granted only upon resolution of the Trust. - 6.6 Matters to be dealt with by the Board of Directors following the exclusion of representatives of the press, and other members of the public, as provided above, shall be confidential to the Board. - 6.7 Directors and Officers or any employee of the Trust in attendance shall not reveal or disclose the contents of papers marked "In Confidence" or minutes headed "Items Taken in Private" outside of the Trust, without the express permission of the Trust.
+This prohibition shall apply equally to the content of any discussion during the Board meeting which may take place on such reports or papers.